 Running/Jogging Trails and Tips

-In recent years New Balance has partnered with Disney to identify over 16 miles of running trails throughout the Walt Disney World Resort.
+In recent years, Disney has identified over 16 miles of running trails throughout the Walt Disney World Resort.
 These trails are clearly marked with signs, and the routes are marked on the resort map you’ll receive at check-in.

-There are a couple of choices for guests staying at the Contemporary.
+There are a couple of choices for guests running, jogging, or walking at the Contemporary.
 The official jogging path is .9 miles and circles Bay Lake Tower and the South Garden Wing, passing by the pool area and the Marina.
-To add some additional distance continue towards the tennis courts and back.
+To add some additional distance, continue toward the tennis courts and back.

-To add on some distance the route can be extended at the start by continuing past the Moorea building towards the Transportation and Ticket Center.
+To add on some distance the route can be extended at the start by continuing past the Moorea building toward the Transportation and Ticket Center.

 Grand Floridian Resort